-The Fullerton City Council meeting Tuesday sparked criticism due to a change in the district election schedule that could force council member Jesus Silva could be forced to forfeit the last two years of his term.
+The Fullerton City Council meeting Tuesday sparked criticism due to a change in the district election schedule that could force council member Jesus Silva to forfeit the last two years of his term.

 While council member Greg Sebourn was affected by the Feb.
 21 decision, Silva is directly affected by new schedule.